saxix/django-sysinfo/README.rst

 Rationale
 ---------

-In our environment we manage dozens Django's applications and sometimes we need to answer questions like:
+In our environment we manage dozens of Django applications and sometimes we need to answer questions like:

     - which application is using this broken/outdated package ?
     - which application is using that database ?